baronleonardo/mailchecker/README.md

 How To Use:
 ------------
 1- Open mail_check.py
-2- edit mail - password by your E-mail and your Password 3- change "imap.mail.com" to your mail domain
+2- edit mail - password by your E-mail and your Password
+3- change "imap.mail.com" to your mail domain
+4- open a terminal and run "python2 mail_checker.py"

 EXAMPLES:
 - Gmail -> "imap.gmail.com"